How to Get a Google Fax Number

 - Enter your online account and head to the are where you set up your number.
 The exact page varies from provider to provider.
 It’s a good idea to check their Support articles to locate this area.
 Alternatively, you can contact the service and request the transfer of your number.

 - Fill out the transfer request form, you may need to contact your current fax line provider to fill the information as they have it on their system.
 Among the info you’ll need to add there’s: type of account, company name, name on account, service address and your account PIN.
 Filling out this form with incorrect information could delay the process and in some cases cancel it.

 - Sign the Letter of Authorization and Confirm the request.

-Once you send all the necessary info, you may need to wait up to two weeks until the process has been completed.
-At that point, the service will replace your temporary Google fax number with the number you transferred in automatically.
+Once you send all the necessary info, you may need to wait up to 10 days.
+At that point, the service will replace your temporary Google fax number with the number you transferred automatically.

 Be sure that your number is transferable by checking out these requirements.
 You can also test out if your number is transferable using an online checker tool.

 - The number must be active with your current phone company.

 - You need to verify ownership by uploading a copy of your latest phone bill.